vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 masya, dvādasi, fast, jāgara, pārapĀ, Vaiṣṇava, vratas ) 95 121; a person above 8 years of age and less than 80 years of whatever caste and aśrama has adhikāra for fasting on E. 97, 99; brief mention of items that constitute E. 119-20; diffe rence (main) between mere fast on E. and Ekadasivrata is that in the former there is no Saṅkalpa 104; early descrip tion of E. procedure from Nāradiya 104-5; even Saivas and devotees of the Sun may observe E. 1045; exceptional cases where texts allow fast on Ekadasi mixed with daśamı but only to Smārtas 115; ex planation of Ekabbakta, dakta, ayacita 100; extends from the 10th tithi to pāraṇā 115; ex tremely exaggerated praise of the efficacy of fasting is indulged in by many purāṇas, 98-99; fast on E. is of two kinds viz. adhering to the prohibition about taking food, the other is in the nature of a vrata and persons who should enter on one of these 103-104; great rewards promised on obser vance of E. 93; is both nitya and kāmya 96, 104; is obli-

-gatory on householders on 11th of bright half, while in both fortnights is obligatory on others 96-97 ; main matters in E, are fast, worship of Vispu image, Jāgara at night with songs, pārani on 12th, certain restrictions as to conduct 105, 106 and n; Mārkandeya puriṇa provides four methods of observing E. viz. ekabhakta, Dakta, ayāoita, complete fast And dana, the first three being allowed only if one is anable to observe complete fast 99 100; no homa in 106; pāraṇā or pārapa 107, 118; Padma purāṇa devotes over a thousand verses on names and legends about E., 108n; person upable to fast owing to illness should make his son or others to fast on his bebalf 100; person per forming E. should miss four meals in three days 106 ; person even in mourning has to observe E. 115; procedure of, from Brahmavaivarlaparāna and Dharmasindhu 106-108 : pronouncing mantra (om namo Nārāyaṇāya ) three times after saṅkalpa 108; separate obser vances prescribed for datami, ekādasi, and dvadasi, though somewhat overlapping 118 ; Saṅkalpa, form of, in 107; Saṅkalpa for Saivas 108; res trictions as to food, physical and mental activities to be observed from Saṅkalpa to Pāraṇi, and on fast day 116 ; 116; some parāṇas prohibit only taking of food op 11thIndex
+gatory on householders on 11th of bright half, while in both fortnights is obligatory on others 96-97 ; main matters in E, are fast, worship of Vispu image, Jāgara at night with songs, pārani on 12th, certain restrictions as to conduct 105, 106 and n; Mārkandeya puriṇa provides four methods of observing E. viz. ekabhakta, Dakta, ayāoita, complete fast And dana, the first three being allowed only if one is anable to observe complete fast 99 100; no homa in 106; pāraṇā or pārapa 107, 118; Padma purāṇa devotes over a thousand verses on names and legends about E., 108n; person upable to fast owing to illness should make his son or others to fast on his bebalf 100; person per forming E. should miss four meals in three days 106 ; person even in mourning has to observe E. 115; procedure of, from Brahmavaivarlaparāna and Dharmasindhu 106-108 : pronouncing mantra (om namo Nārāyaṇāya ) three times after saṅkalpa 108; separate obser vances prescribed for datami, ekādasi, and dvādaśī, though somewhat overlapping 118 ; Saṅkalpa, form of, in 107; Saṅkalpa for Saivas 108; res trictions as to food, physical and mental activities to be observed from Saṅkalpa to Pāraṇi, and on fast day 116 ; 116; some parāṇas prohibit only taking of food op 11thIndex

 88